adamstimb/rmbasicx64/pkg/nimgobus/README.md

 ## About

 Nimgobus is an extension of the excellent [Ebiten](https://ebiten.org/) game engine.
 It mimicks the 16-bit graphics and text drivers of the [RM Nimbus PC186](https://en.wikipedia.org/wiki/RM_Nimbus), found in classrooms all over the UK in the 1980s and early 90s.
-With Nimgobus you can develop Go applications that have the sometimes 'chromatically challenging' look and feel of classic Nimbus software such as PaintSPA, Ourfacts and Caxton Press.
+With Nimgobus you can develop Go applications that have the 16 colour charm of classic Nimbus software such as PaintSPA, Ourfacts and Caxton Press.
 However, it is _not_ an emulation of the Nimbus itself.
 This means you get the best of both worlds:

 - Cutting-edge Go computing power, beautifully presented in up to 16 colours
 - Build for Linux, Windows, Mobile and Web thanks to Ebiten's cross-platform support